 Assistance in transforming your almost-done manuscript into the clearest, most professional version of itself.
 Clients receive a polished manuscript that has been meticulously edited for clarity, cohesion, & concision through attention to syntax, diction, grammar, punctuation, and disciplinary conventions.
 Two versions of the edited manuscript are provided: one showing all edits in Track Changes, and the other with all edits invisible except for marginal comments.
 [Request a Quote]

 Services by the Hour. $90/hour when purchasing 1 to 19 hours.
-Now booking for late August 2017 and beyond.
+Usually books 3-6 weeks in advance.

 Rush Services. $125/hour when booking on short notice.
-Limited dates may be available in mid-August 2017.
+Limited availability1-3 weeks in advance.

 Please note: To secure your place on the calendar, services are paid in full.
 The preferred payment method is the ScholarShape payment page, although check, money order, and bank transfer are also accepted.
 When you make payment, you will be asked to accept the Terms of Service, which delineates your and my rights and responsibilities with respect to one another.
 For large projects, please plan 6-12 weeks ahead for the best chance of securing your preferred dates on the calendar.
 Smaller blocks of time can often be scheduled on shorter notice.
 For projects of any size that are scheduled on short notice, rush rates may apply.